Six operations for D-cap-modules on rigid analytic spaces: Complete bornological modules over Fr echet--Stein algebras

 \subsection{Pseudo-nuclearity}

 While the notion of $A$-nuclearity is useful, it has its limitations.
 For example, if $M$, $N$ are nuclear over $A$, then $M\otimes_K N$ or $M\h{\otimes}_K N$ will often enjoy similar good properties, but simply do not fit into the framework established thus far.
-We therefore need to introduce a more general notion, pseudo-nuclearity, taking Lemma \ref{nuclearimpliespre} as our point of departure. \begin{defn} A metrisable locally convex topological $K$-vector $V$ is \textbf{pseudo-nuclear} if we can write $V\cong \varprojlim V_n$ for $V_n$ semi-normed, the transition maps $\rho_n: V_{n+1}\to V_n$ having dense images, satisfying the following property:\\ For any bounded subset $B\subset V_{n+1}$ and any open $R$-submodule $U\subset V_n$, there exists a bounded subset $B'\subset V$ such that
+We therefore need to introduce a more general notion, pseudo-nuclearity, taking Lemma \ref{nuclearimpliespre} as our point of departure. \begin{defn} A metrisable locally convex topological $K$-vector $V$ is \textbf{pseudo-nuclear} if we can write $V\cong \varprojlim V_n$ for $V_n$ semi-normed, the transition maps $\rho_n: V_{n+1}\to V_n$ having dense images, satisfying the following property: